Cost anomalies

 In most cases, an anomaly is reported within 12 hours once the aggregated cost exceeds the predefined threshold.

-The anomaly detection engine checks usage and cost data hourly.
-The latency mainly relates to the varying intervals at which cloud providers report usage and cost data.
+The anomaly detection engine checks usage and cost data at regular intervals.
+For SKU-level anomalies, the check runs hourly; for service-level anomalies, it runs every six hours.
+The detection latency mainly relates to the varying intervals at which cloud providers report usage and cost data.

 See also AWS cost data latency in DoiT console and Google Cloud's frequency of data loads.